BradFran/SuperconductorTcPredictor/README.md

 Update and simplify notebooks with clear path to the best models, hyperparameters and weights.

-Create scrips to download the data, create, train, test and save the model.
+Create script to input chemical forumula and return prediction.

 Update readme to be more clear and consistent with the finished project.